shagabutdinov/sublime-enhanced/readme-story.md

 started to ask me to share plugins with them.
 I initially intended to release all plugins as open source, but at this point I took thought about release.
 And what I saw didn't rejoiced me much.
 Because I've seen that I can't just threw out commits to github and say: "Hey!
-Now you can use almost hundred plugins!
+Now you can use almost fifty plugins!
 You just need to git clone to you plugins folder and that's it!".

 Actually I could but I've seen so many software without proper documentation